Reduce your energy bills

-With an off-peak storage hot water system your water is heated during the cheaper, off-peak period of the day and stored for use when you need it.
-It's only available with some electric hot water systems and through some providers so you'll need to check with your energy retailer if this is an option.
+With an off-peak storage hot water system, water is heated during the cheaper time of day and stored for use when you need it.
+It's only available with some electric hot water systems and providers, so check with your energy retailer if this is an option.

-Time-of-use tariffs are often divided into two or three periods — peak, shoulder and off-peak.
-The exact time periods these cover are determined by individual energy retailers, so you will need to check the specific times when you sign up.
+Time-of-use tariffs are often divided into 2 or 3 periods — peak, shoulder and off-peak.
+The exact time periods these cover are determined by individual energy retailers, so you will need to check specific times when you sign up.

-Before making a decision to move to a different billing arrangement, you need to look carefully at your household's timetables and energy use to see whether time-of-use pricing will work for you.
+Before making the decision to move to a different billing arrangement, look carefully at your household's timetables and energy use to see whether time-of-use pricing will work for you.

-Choose and use energy-efficient appliances
+Choose energy-efficient appliances

-Proper use and maintenance is also important, for example, allowing heated food to cool before placing it in the fridge and repairing seals on your fridge door so cold air doesn't leak out.
-Read the instructions for individual appliances before you install them to ensure you position and use them correctly from the start—this will save time and energy.
+Proper use and maintenance is also important.
+For example, let heated food cool before placing it in the fridge and repair seals on your fridge door so cold air doesn't leak out.
+Read the instructions for appliances before installation to ensure you position and use them correctly from the start.

 Use thermostat controls to minimise energy use and still achieve home comfort.
 Spend some time reading the manual so you know how to turn on these features if they're not the default setting.